bpherrick/mightiest-velociraptor-4895a/content/pages/posts/fox-village-in-japan.md

       relativeUrl: true
 layout: post
 excerpt: >-
-  Ya'll know the saying.... or some variation of it.
-I know you do.
-"Whenever God closes a door, he opens a window".
-Well, that in a nutshell is how our God journey began.
+  Most of ya'll have heard the saying.... or some variation of it, "Whenever God closes a door, he opens a window".
+Well, that in a nutshell, is how our God journey began.
 ---
 Most of ya'll have probably heard the saying....or some variation of it,  "Whenever God closes a door, he opens a window".
 Well, that in a nutshell, is how our God journey began.